Applied Superconductivity (Josephson Effects, Superconducting Electronics and Superconducting Quantum Circuits)

 Content, Learning Outcome and Preconditions

 Despite the fact that sometimes superconductivity is still considered exotic, superconductivity meanwhile has a number of important applications.
-In this special course the most relevant present and future applications of superconductivity are discussed, starting from what is commonly referred to as the macroscopic quantum model of superconductivity.
+In this module the most relevant present and future applications of superconductivity are discussed, starting from what is commonly referred to as the macroscopic quantum model of superconductivity.
 The application of superconducting circuits for the realization of future quantum electronics has attracted strong interest, in particular regarding the implementation of quantum information processing systems.
 They are intensively studied in various collaborative research projects (e.g. SFB 631, cluster of excellence NIM).
 In this module we address the physics of superconducting quantum circuits and show how such circuits can be implemented based on superconducting thin films and nanostructures.
 We also discuss the application of superconducting quantum circuits in the study of fundamental light-matter interaction, the realization of solid state based quantum information processing systems and in quantum simulation.